openzipkin/zipkin/zipkin-lens/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+By default, API requests are proxied to `http://localhost:9411`.
+You can change this target using the `API_BASE` environment variable, e.g., `API_BASE=http://tracing.company.com npm start`.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />